 It’s really that simple.
 If you just focus on getting one day right (maybe today), chances are you’ll be able to do it again (maybe tomorrow).
 String a few good days together, and before you know it, you’re having a pretty good week, month, year… life.

-Own The Day, Own Your Life, by Onnit’s founder and CEO, Aubrey Marcus, shows you how to do it with strategies Marcus uses himself to optimize each day.
+Own The Day, Own Your Life, by Onnit’s founder, Aubrey Marcus, shows you how to do it with strategies Marcus uses himself to optimize each day.
 We talked with the author—whose latest work has already made the Amazon.com best-sellers list—to give you a sneak preview.

 Owning The Day: A Conversation With Aubrey Marcus